Ballast Bank Park: Features

 The park features a standard 400m athletic track.
 Ballast Bank Park has an outdoor skatepark and playpark, installed in 2016 at the cost of £74,000.

 The park features a car park and the Ballast Bank Community Centre.

 The park has walking trails with views of the water and across to the Forth Bridges.
 The park features as part of the trail of the Fife Coastal Path.

+View of Ballast bank park from Inverkeithing Friary gardens.

+Section of Ballast Bank park playground.